The Other Side Of Stress

 However, despite numerous studies and reports suggesting stress is inevitably detrimental to our health, it really needn’t be the villain we all fear it to be.
 It can actually – to an extent – be incredibly healthy for us.
 The key is to understand what it does to our body, and change our perception of its purpose: to help, rather than to harm.
 If we can do this, as well as find ways to find calm faster during periods of stress, we can be healthier and more resilient in this fast-paced world in which we live.

-In his new book, Sweat Equity: Peak Performance for the Leaders of Today and Tomorrow, author and wellness expert Greg Stark explains that when we become stressed, our body responds by releasing an influx of stress hormones including cortisol and adrenaline.
+In his book, Sweat Equity: Peak Performance for the Leaders of Today and Tomorrow, author and wellness expert Greg Stark explains that when we become stressed, our body responds by releasing an influx of stress hormones including cortisol and adrenaline.
 These hormones constrict our blood vessels (one of the reasons that chronic stress is often associated with cardiovascular disease) to send more oxygen to our muscles, preparing them to tackle the stressful task at hand.
 Other things start happening too – our heart rate, blood pressure and perspiration levels increase, and our breathing may quicken.
 This is our sympathetic nervous system taking over, also known as our ‘fight-or-flight response’.

 “Without this reaction our ability to avoid threats and perform demanding tasks significantly diminishes.
 We need stress to perform, to grow and get fitter, smarter and stronger.
 Stress is our friend… it is inevitable,” says Stark.